scarnett/nx-ng-spring-boot/README.md

 ## PostgreSQL (Database)

-The PostgreSQL database contains only single schema with one table - `users`.
+The PostgreSQL database contains only a single schema with one table - `users`.

 After running the app it can be accessible using the following criteria: